 Students will communicate and collaborate while performing chemical investigations that complement the various theories/laws embodied in this discipline.
 Concepts and principles discussed and illustrated through differentiated instruction include scientific measurement, dimensional analysis, properties of matter, the periodic table of the elements, atomic structure, chemical bonding, chemical names and formulas, chemical reactions, chemical quantities, stoichiometry, oxidation and reduction, solutions, and gas laws.
-The honors course stresses critical thinking and problem solving and includes more difficult mathematical material than the standard level-lcollege preparatory course.
+The honors course stresses critical thinking and problem solving skills.
 The global impact of chemistry upon our society and the world economy and other associated issues will be discussed to complement the curriculum.
 This course will prepare students for taking the MCAS Chemistry exam.
-For grade 10-11 students who have successfully completed Honors Biology and are concurrently taking Algebra 2H.
+For grade 10-11 students who have successfully completed Honors Biology and are concurrently taking Algebra 2.

-432 CHEMISTRY-1
+432 CHEMISTRY